autonity/autonity/helloworld/README.md

 ### What is this?

-A simple script to start an autonity network.
-Currently it is using only Clique Proof Authority with a single Authority, but we will expand this in the future to use other consensus such as IBFT.
+A simple script to start an Autonity network with IBFT.

 ### How do I run it?